 Best apps to Learn German

 This app is great for people who want to have an intensive beginner’s introduction to German.
 Word Dive was created by top notch Finnish teachers who know a thing or two about teaching, so the methods are backed up by research.

 Best German language programs & online courses

-There are almost too many language programs and online courses to count.
+There are almost too many German language programs and online courses to count.
 But, quality over quantity.
-Unless of course you can have both.
+Unless of course, you can have both.

-If you’ve never tried an online language course, you can’t go wrong with Rocket Languages.
+If you’ve never tried an online language course, you can’t go wrong with Rocket German.
 Auditory learners, this course is for you.

-Pimsleur: Pimsleur’s courses are audio based and can be done anywhere, any time.
+Pimsleur’s courses are audio-based and can be done anywhere, any time.
 You can use Pimsleur on all your devices including Amazon Alexa, and lessons are only 30 minutes long.

-This is the Duolingo of online German courses; it’s free and doesn’t require you to sign-up.
+This is the Duolingo of online German courses; it’s free and doesn’t require you to sign up.
 The website is poorly designed but overall the content is high quality.

-Wunderbla: Wunderbla is a great option for intermediate or advanced German learners (lessons are mostly in German).
-You get interesting and varied lessons for a decent sum of €21 a month, which I think is reasonable.
+Wunderbla is a great option for intermediate or advanced German learners as the lessons are mostly in German.
+You get interesting and varied lessons for a sum of €21 a month, which I think is reasonable.

 Best podcasts to learn German